hernandezb3/prompt-engineering/README.md

 - search for Python: Create Environment,
 - select Venv, select Python 3.13.0 and when prompted,
 - check the box for requirements.txt
-More information can be found here: https://code.visualstudio.com/docs/python/environments
+<br />More information can be found here: https://code.visualstudio.com/docs/python/environments

 ## Running the Ollama Docker Container